 What is covered by privacy?

-In Australia, privacy law relates to the protection of an individual’s personal information.
-Personal information is information that identifies you or could reasonably identify you.
+In Australia, privacy law generally relates to the protection of an individual’s personal information.
+Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable.

 The Privacy Act also contains provisions that deal with: